andreea1006/CMInus/README.md

-# CMInus
+# CMinus
-Second fastest programming language on Earth
+Welcome to CMinus, second fastest programming languages on Earth!
+This language will be around 8x faster than Java!

+Creator: Andre